Filipp Goloshchyokin: Name

 The surname is often written as "Goloshchekin", a transliteration of the surname written without diacritics: Голощeкин.

 He is also often referred to as Shaya Goloshchekin (Шая) by the diminutive from the name Isay in Yiddish.
 "Filipp" was his party cryptonym.

+Family

+His first wife, Bertha Iosifovna Perelman, was born in 1876 to the family of an artisan.
+She was arrested and sent into exile in the Narym region.
+In exile Bertha Perelman married Goloshchyokin.
+She died in 1918.

+He subsequently married Elizaveta Arsenievna Goloshchyokina.

 In popular culture

 Goloshchyokin was portrayed by Lithuanian actor Jokūbas Bareikis in the 2019 American docudrama The Last Czars, and by Russian actor Sergei Nikonenko in the 2021 Kazakh film The Crying Steppe.